 Feather Symbolism Across Cultures And Community

-1. Feather symbolism in Native American culture
+1. Feather symbolism in Native American cultures

 In ancient Greek myths, feathers have special meanings that teach important lessons.
 One myth tells the story of Daedalus and his son Icarus.
 Daedalus was a clever inventor who made wings out of feathers and wax to escape from an island.
 These wings symbolize freedom and the desire to go beyond what is possible.